-While running outdoors can be freeing and wonderful most days, on other days, it’s simply not possible.
-And on those days, we opt for the treadmill.
+While running outdoors is wonderful, sometimes it’s not possible.
+On those days, you opt for the treadmill.

 There are plenty of pros to working out on a treadmill.
-For starters, you control the environment, meaning you don’t have to deal with hot, cold, windy, rainy, or icy conditions.
-If you’re running in a home gym, you can stay close to your kids and fur babies, as well as your cell phone for work-related calls.
-And without having to deal with the outdoor elements, you can control your pace much more easily, ratcheting up the speed for intervals or slowing it down for an easy run.
+For starters, the environment.
+You don’t have to deal with hot, cold, windy, rainy, or icy conditions.
+If you’re running on a treadmill at home, you can stay close to your kids and fur babies, as well as your cell phone for work-related calls.
+Without having to deal with the outdoor elements, you can control your pace more easily, ratcheting up the speed for intervals or slowing it down for an easy run.

-The nice thing about running on a treadmill is that you don’t have to compete with hot pavement, puddles, rocks, or other debris that wear your shoes down faster.
-That doesn’t necessarily mean your shoes last longer on a treadmill (as a general rule of thumb, you should retire your running shoes after 400 miles), but they don’t need to be quite as durable as your outdoor shoes.
+On a treadmill, you don’t have to compete with hot pavement, puddles, rocks, or other factors that wear your shoes down faster.
+That doesn’t necessarily mean your shoes last longer on a treadmill (as a general rule of thumb, you should retire and replace your running shoes after 400 miles), but they don’t need to be quite as durable as your outdoor shoes.

-- The treadmill is a machine, so naturally it heats up when in use.
+- A treadmill is a machine, so naturally, it heats up when in use.
 To keep your feet from burning up on the belt, pick shoes with plenty of ventilation.